isomerpages/nlb-biblioasia/index.md

       image: /images/Vol 19 Issue 1/New Books/New Book_Reverent Journey v2.jpg
       alt: Image alt text
   - infopic:
+      title: "The Guitar Man: Alex Abisheganaden"
+      subtitle: People
+      description: Cultural Medallion recipient Alex Abisheganaden died on 17 March, 2023.
+In his memory, we are republishing this essay on him from 2017, which has been updated.
+      button: FATHER OF THE GUITAR
+      url: /vol-13/issue-1/apr-jun-2017/guitar-man
+      image: /images/Vol-13-issue-1/the-guitar-man/01_guitarman.jpg
+      alt: Image alt text
+  - infopic:
       title: A History of The Padang
       subtitle: Places and Buildings
       description: Kevin Tan looks at what makes the 4.3-hectare patch of green in